Energy poverty affects millions of displaced people

 Without power it is difficult to heat your home, study and work after dark, receive medical services, communicate with dispersed relatives, or engage in any kind of economic activity.

-Almost 60 million people worldwide are displaced from their homes by conflict.
+Over 65 million people worldwide are forcibly displaced from their homes.
 We estimate that about 80 per cent of those in camps have absolutely minimal access to energy for cooking and heating, and about 90 per cent have no access to electricity.

 In the Dadaab refugee camps in Kenya, we estimate that households spend 24 per cent of their income on energy, compared to a UK household spend of just 4 percent.